shadow9owo/xtHUNT/docs/Story.md

-priest - pedophilic child molester sekta leader - sociopathic nazi sekta follower 1 to 4 - are blinded by the sektas goal and does not realize they are being manipulated , not the brightest
+priest - pedophilic child molester sekta leader - sociopathic nazi sekta follower 1 to 4 - are blinded by the sektas goal and does not realize they are being manipulated, not the brightest

 generic crackhead 1 to 4 - ||
-crack dealer 1 to 2 - doesnt care about the consequences of his actions is trying to make money of anyone
+crack dealer 1 to 2 - they dont care about consequences of their actions, profit focused

 generic store clerk 1 to 4 - ||